Cheap Electrician vs Quality Electrician: What You're Really Paying For

 Is it illegal to do my own electrical work to save money?

 Yes.
 In South Australia, all electrical work (except changing light bulbs and batteries) must be done by a licensed electrician.
-DIY electrical work is illegal and will void your home insurance.How much should I expect to pay for common jobs?
+DIY electrical work is illegal and will void your home insurance.What affects the cost on common jobs?

 What if I can't afford a quality electrician?